Artworks

 And so, the magic continued, day after day…

 Saint Mesrop, emerging from Armenian soil, faces his parchment laid on an oak log, drawing inspiration from Mount Ararat, which stands behind him, for the creation of the Armenian alphabet.
 His head turns to the left, while his raised hand points toward Mount Ararat, symbolizing his spiritual and intellectual connection to this emblematic Armenian symbol.
 His right hand transcribes the letters of the Armenian alphabet.
 Since Mount Ararat isn’t physically present in the square, an idea came to me spontaneously: I integrated it directly into the forehead of Saint Mesrop Mashtots, as a symbolic wrinkle.
 In the days that followed, further symbolic inspirations emerged.
-I decided to evoke Mount Ararat again — this time on his chest, near the heart — by inscribing the name Mesrop Mashtots.
-In the Western alphabet, the letter “M” resembles the silhouette of Mount Ararat, whose two peaks naturally form that iconic shape.
+I decided to evoke Mount Ararat again, this time on his chest, near the heart, by inscribing the name Mesrop Mashtots.
+In the Western alphabet, the letter “M” resembles the silhouette of Mount Ararat, whose two peaks naturally form that iconic shape of “M”.

 Saint Mesrop Mashtots was born on the western side of Mount Ararat (formerly Great Armenia) and died in eastern Armenia, on the other side of the mountain.
-This is why the two “M”s in his name appear as mirrored forms of Mount Ararat: one peak higher than the other, symbolizing historic Armenia, divided between East and West.
+This is why the two “M”s in his name appear as mirrored forms of Mount Ararat.

 ____________________